Overcoming Obstacles to Making Disciples in Our Networks:

 • Gather to grow in biblical community.

-• Coach to develop new leaders.
+• Equip to develop new leaders.

-Eight Problems and Solutions
+Ten Problems and Solutions

 1. The Context and Patterns of Our Lives